mendix/docs/content/refguide/db2.md

 {{% alert type="info" %}}

-This limitation has been removed in Mendix versions 9.8.0 and above, and also from MTS version 9.6 patch version 3 (9.6.3) and above.
+This limitation has been removed in Mendix versions 9.8.0 and above.

 {{% /alert %}}